JuliaLang/julia/doc/stdlib/dates.rst

     provided ``y, m, d...`` arguments, and will be adjusted until ``f::Function`` returns true.
 The step size in adjusting can be provided manually through the ``step`` keyword.
-If ``negate=true``, then the adjusting will stop when ``f::Function`` returns false instead of true. ``limit`` provides a limit to the max number of iterations the adjustment API will pursue before throwing an error (given that ``f::Function`` is never satisfied).
+If ``negate=true``, then the adjusting will stop when ``f::Function`` returns false instead of true. ``limit`` provides a limit to the max number of iterations the adjustment API will pursue before throwing an error (in the case that ``f::Function`` is never satisfied).

 .. function:: ``DateTime(dt::Date) -> DateTime``